rpkilby/jsonfield/README.rst

 Compatibility
 --------------

-django-jsonfield supports Python 2.7-Python 3.3 and Django 1.4+
+django-jsonfield supports Python 2.7 to Python 3.4 and Django 1.4 to 1.7

 **Why doesn't it support Python 2.6?**